Adldap2/Adldap2/docs/authenticating.md

 > operations are ran under your configured administrator account unless
 > otherwise specified.

+**Remember**, due to PHP's stateless nature, you will need to perform this on every request if you would like to run LDAP operations under different users.

+This means you'll likely need to securely cache the users credentials for the duration of their session in some manor as Adldap2 does not do this for you.

 ## Manually Binding as Administrator

 To manually bind as your configured administrator, use the `bindAsAdministrator()` method: